Java

 public class ScopeExample {

-private int instanceVar; // Class-level variable
+private int instanceVar; // Instance field

 public void method() {

-int localVar = 10; // Method-level variable
+int localVar = 10; // Method-local variable

 }